TrapinchO/moth_lang/doc/specification.md

 Line comments are made with double forward slash `//`.
 Multiline comments are made by surrounding the comment by `/*` and `*/`.
 <br>NOTE: line comment must not be immediately followed by a symbol, as that counts as an operator
 <br>NOTE: like line comments, multiline comment beginning must contain only the leading slash and stars
+<br>NOTE: the ending can contain any number of leading starts and must be terminated but a slash
 <br>NOTE: as of now, the comments cannot be nested
 ```rs
 1+1;  // this comment is ignored